Addressing the mind-body connection with integrated benefits

 1. During a wellness visit, Joe’s primary care physician (PCP) discovers he has high blood pressure and refers him to a cardiologist for specialized management.

-2. When Joe calls to find a network cardiologist, an alert on the advocate’s dashboard prompts a recommendation to speak with a nurse case manager to help support Joe with managing his heart condition.
+2. When Joe calls to find a network cardiologist, an alert on the Advocate’s dashboard prompts a recommendation to speak with a nurse case manager to help support Joe with managing his heart condition.

 3. The nurse case manager follows up with Joe to conduct a behavioral health screening, during which he screens positive for depression.
 This initiates a process to help Joe find mental health support.

 4. After several weeks of behavioral health coaching and a prescription from his provider, Joe is feeling better and more aware of his risk of depression.
 He uses the Calm Health app to log his daily moods and feels good about being able to monitor his mental health.
-Joe is confident that he has the tools and resources he needs to get additional support if his symptoms change.
+Joe feels that he has the tools and resources he needs to get additional support if his symptoms change.

 Member profile and scenario are fictional.
 Health outcomes are not guaranteed.